leoraggy/Test-API/README.md

 ## 📁 Step 6: Clone Your App and Install Dependencies

-#### If you have your own repo you would like to deploy clone it.
-If not you can use the repo you forked at the beginning from here: https://github.com/JoshuaEmery/Test-API.git
+#### If you have your own repo you would like to deploy, clone it.
+If not, you can use the repo you forked at the beginning from here: https://github.com/JoshuaEmery/Test-API.git

+This step involves cloning your application repository to the server and installing its dependencies.
+This is crucial for setting up your application environment on the server.

 ```bash
 cd /var/www
 ```

+Navigate to the `/var/www` directory where your web applications are stored.

 ```bash
 sudo git clone WebAddressToYourRepository
 ```

+Clone your repository using Git.
+Replace `WebAddressToYourRepository` with the actual URL of your repository.

 ```bash
 cd Test-API
 ```

+Change into the directory of your cloned repository.

 ```bash
 sudo npm install
 ```

----
+Install the necessary dependencies for your Node.js application using NPM.

 ## 🔓 Step 7: Open Ports on Ubuntu